 - Will it work – will it be effective?

 The first three may vary substantially from community to community.
 However, effectiveness should be judged based on the available research which varies widely in quality and quantity.
-For example, there are hundreds of quality research reports on the effectiveness of wearing helmets and all-rider helmet laws (Research Reference List: Motorcycle Helmets and Helmet Laws) but there is no research we can find regarding the effectiveness of motorist awareness programs like “Look Twice, Save A Life” yard signs.
+For example, there are hundreds of quality research reports on the effectiveness of wearing helmets and all-rider helmet laws (Research Reference List: Motorcycle Helmets and Helmet Laws) but there is very little research we can find regarding the effectiveness of motorist awareness programs like “Look Twice, Save A Life” yard signs.

 We know we cannot post everything so we have tried to organize the research into logical categories and post or provide links to quality (or sometimes just the most often talked about) research.
 The most recent research is posted first.
 Readers wanting to view the research in the published chronological order may wish to scroll to the bottom of the page and access the documents from the bottom up.